Mark Reichel

-Mark J. Reichel is a criminal and civil attorney in Sacramento, California and a partner in the law firm Reichel & Plesser, LLP.
+Mark J. Reichel is a criminal defense and civil litigation attorney in Sacramento, California.
+He was a partner in the law firm Reichel & Plesser until 2013, when he founded his own private practice.
 He is also the vice chairman of the Sacramento board of the American Civil Liberties Union.

-Reichel has been involved in several prominent criminal and civil cases including: United States v.
+During his time as a criminal defense and civil litigation attorney, Reichel has been involved in several prominent criminal and civil cases, including United States v.
 Eric McDavid and United States v.
 Grubbs.

 Education and accolades

-Reichel attended college the McGeorge School of Law in Sacramento, California.
-He was selected as a Finalist for the Best Brief and Best Oral Argument Award as well as giving the commencement speech for his graduating class of 1991.
+Reichel attended college the McGeorge School of Law in Sacramento.
+He was selected as a finalist for the Best Brief and Best Oral Argument Award as well as giving the commencement speech for his graduating class of 1991.

 Shortly after graduating from law school, Mark handled a civil rights lawsuit in a case that was featured across the nation and highlighted in the December 1992 issue of Life magazine.
 Reichel is also a 1995 graduate of the National Criminal Defense College in Macon, Georgia.
 Reichel has also been selected to the "Top Attorneys in Northern California" for 2008 by San Francisco magazine in their August 2008 edition, as well as the Top Attorneys of North America in their 2020-2021 edition.

 Career

-Reichel spent 13 years as a trial attorney for the Federal Public Defender in Sacramento where he was appointed to thousands of criminal cases.
+Reichel spent 13 years as a trial attorney for the Federal Public Defender in Sacramento, where he was appointed to thousands of criminal cases.
 One of the most celebrated cases in Reichel's career came as he took United States v.
 Grubbs all the way from arraignment to argument in front of the United States Supreme Court.
 Reichel argued in this case that the Fourth Amendment requires officers to provide a copy of the search warrant to the homeowner when conducting a search.